bbatsov/batsov.com/_pages/quotes.md

 ## Meta

+> Your time is limited, so don’t waste it living someone else’s life.
+>
+> -- Steve Jobs

 > A work of art is never finished.
 It is merely abandoned.
 >
 > -- E. M. Forster